Apply to a Portuguese university and get your acceptance letter

 - For EU/EEA/Swiss citizens, a student visa to study in Portugal is not required, but you will have to register your stay with the local authorities.

-- For Non-EU/EEA/Swiss citizens, a student visa is required only for nationalities who typically need a Portugal Schengen visa.
-And you will also need a Residence Permit if your study requires a long stay.
+- For non-EU/EEA/Swiss citizens, a student visa is required only for nationalities who typically need a Portugal Schengen visa.
+You will also need a Residence Permit if your study requires a long stay.

 Portugal student visa types for non-EU citizens: